We know usability testing is a pain. It’s expensive and time-consuming. As a result, it doesn’t happen enough.

 Who uses UserTesting?
 Anyone who is responsible for improving–and increasing the conversion rate of–websites or web apps.

 Darrell Benatar, a serial entrepreneur, founded Surprise.com in 1999.
 Darrell was not a believer in usability testing until he saw his product manager — Dave Garr — doing it.
 Darrell was shocked at the problems people were having with things that he’d always assumed worked fine.
 So he began doing user testing for all Surprise.com redesigns.
 Since then, Surprise.com was selected by Time magazine as one of the “50 Best Websites.”
-Seeing its effectiveness on his site, he decided to make it easy for other website owners to do user testing.
+Seeing its effectiveness on his site, he decided to make it easy for others to do user testing.

 Dave Garr has managed websites for companies such as Apple, HP, Palm, and Intuit.
 And he won a Webby for his marriage proposal.